-Mucus slime bowel movements are common in IBS or Irritable Bowel Syndrome.
+Mucus slime bowel movements are common in Irritable Bowel Syndrome.

-A lot of sufferers worry when they see mucus in their stool, although it rarely indicates anything serious.
+A lot of sufferers worry when they see this in their stool, although it rarely indicates anything serious.

 It is a normal function of the bowel, produced as a natural lubricant to allow passage of your stools.